IlyaSemenov/nuxt3-class-component/README.md

 ## New syntax

-It is advised to use the new syntax instead:
+It is advised to use the auto-imported `NuxtComponent` and the underlying `vue-facing-decorator` instead:

 ```vue
 <script lang="ts">